Skip to main content

 7. Pure Human Conversation: Customer and agent continue without AI involvement

-If agents don’t answer or are unavailable, the system can try multiple agents in sequence or fall back to voicemail handling.
+If the agent doesn’t answer or is unavailable, the system will fall back to voicemail handling.

 Configuration Interface